 “Pan-pan” is pronounced with a nasal sound, like the “an” in “Maman”.

-6 – French Onomatopoeia for Disgust = Beurk
+7 – The French Sound for Disgust = Beurk

-No “Yack” in French but quite a different onomatopoeia: “beurk”, or simply “berk”!
+No “Yack” in French but quite a different sound: “beurk”, or simply “berk”!

 10 – French Baby Sounds = Ouin-ouin and Areuh-areuh

-These two have to be my favorites: “ouin-ouin”, featuring the nasal sound “in” for a crying baby, and “areuh-areuh” for cooning: how more French could this sound be?
+These two have to be my favorites French sounds: “ouin-ouin”, featuring the nasal sound “in” for a crying baby, and “areuh-areuh” for cooning: how more French could this sound be?

 Here a demonstration of “arheuh” in this video – granted you’ll hear the mom say “areuh” more than the baby!